lucafrance/lucafrance.github.io/_posts/2022-03-14-pihole-heat-sink.md

 ---
 title: The benefit of heat sinks on a Pi-Hole, checked experimentally
-tags: [Statistics, Pi-hole, Python, NumPy, pandas, SciPy]
+tags: [Statistics, Pi-hole, Python, NumPy, pandas, SciPy, Data]
 ---

 I recently got myself a [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) to use as a [Pi-hole](https://pi-hole.net/) and wanted to understand whether it would benefit from heat sinks or not.